nighthawkcoders/APCSA/_pages/00_schedule.md

 </table>

-## Fundamentals to Java Development
+## Backend Java Development
-> Using Code.org in the first few weeks, student have been exposed to Classes and Inheritance.
-In the next few weeks students will become more familiar with the basics of Java through mini-labs.
-Some of these labs should be performed using Java as the backend of a Website.
-This section will conclude with 4 person Project Plan,  the start of an end of Trimester N@TM project.
+> After using Code.org in the first unit, student have been exposed to Classes and Inheritance.
+In this unit students will become more familiar with Java development through mini-labs.
+These labs can be run by using Java as the backend of a Website.
+This section will conclude with 4 person Project Plan,  kicking of the end of trimester N@TM project.

 <table>
     <tr>